jefflombard/yardens.life/src/pages/about/index.md

 ![](/img/chris.png)

 Chris grew up in Havertown, PA (Delaware County) and moved to West Philadelphia in 2009.
-A lifelong gardener, Chris has a passion for all things permaculture.
+Chris is a lifelong gardener.
+He loves plants, is thankful for all they offer, and is conscious of the need to steward their environment in a responsible manner.
 He believes a key pathway to economic security for all is through food production.
 Short and sweet, he believes ‘less grass yards, more food-productive Philly Yardens.’

 **Albert Merkin**